 Wouldn’t it be great if you could remember all the content you consume while you’re on the go?
 Podcasts, articles, audiobooks?

-Yet despite massive amounts of technological progress in other fields, this one has been left behind.
+Yet despite massive amounts of technological progress in other fields, this one has been left behind, especially in all things related to mobile tools for thought.

 Imagine the problem this way: It’s a sunny day and you’re walking your dog.